ethereum/consensus-specs/sync/optimistic.md

 - `finalized_epoch`: `state.finalized_checkpoint.epoch` for the state corresponding to the latest valid ancestor block.
 - `head_root`: The `hash_tree_root` root of the current latest valid ancestor block (`BeaconBlock`).
 - `head_slot`: The slot of the block corresponding to `latest_valid_ancestor(head)`.

+## Ethereum Beacon APIs

+Consensus engines which provide an implementation of the [Ethereum Beacon APIs](https://github.com/ethereum/beacon-APIs) must take care to avoid presenting optimistic blocks as fully-verified blocks.

+When information about an optimistic block is requested, the consensus engine:

+- MUST NOT return a "success"-type response (e.g., 2xx).
+- MAY return an "empty"-type response (e.g., 404).
+- MAY return a "beacon node is currently syncing"-type response (e.g., 503).

+When `is_optimistic(head) == True`, the consensus engine:

+- MAY substitute the head block with `latest_valid_ancestor(block)`.
+- MAY return a "beacon node is currently syncing"-type response (e.g., 503).